The r-Hunter-Saxton equation, smooth and singular solutions and their approximation: Symmetries and classical solutions

 we see that $X_\xi = 0$ if and only if

 So $T = \frac{r}{\sup -u_0'(\xi)}$ as required. \end{proof}

+\begin{remark}[Relating to Burgers' equation] At this point we note that the $1$-HS equation is formally equivalent to the inviscid Burgers' equation.
+Indeed, differentiating

+in space then dividing through by $\norm{u_x}$ yields (\ref{eq:rHS2}) with $r=1$.
+This means that for $1\leq r \leq 2$, the $r$-HS equations can be viewed as an interpolation between Burgers' equation and the classic HS equation.

-\begin{remark}[Relating to Burgers' equation] Notice the maximal smooth solution time of (\ref{eq:rHS-Cauchy}) increases linearly as $r$ increases.
-In fact, it is exactly $r$-times the shock time for inviscid Burgers' equation.
+Notice the maximal smooth solution time of (\ref{eq:rHS-Cauchy}) increases linearly as $r$ increases.
+In fact, it is exactly $r$-times the shock time for the inviscid Burgers' equation.
 In particular, as $r\to\infty$, the blow up time $T\to\infty$.
 We will return to this point later in this work. \end{remark}